 - Ability to work both independently and under supervision

-Fellows/Resident will receive a competitive salary and will accrue up 20 days of paid leave annually.
+Fellows will receive approximately $60,000 and will accrue up 20 days of paid leave annually.

 To apply, please submit the following for consideration to [email protected]:

 - Statement of interest (no more than 500 words) explaining your interest in this opportunity and how it relates to your professional goals

 - Detailed curriculum vita/resume, including a summary of previous clinical experience

 - Academic transcript of graduate work (unofficial is acceptable)

 - Sample of your clinical work (e.g., case summary and conceptualization, integrated report)

 - Sample of academic work, if available (e.g., peer-reviewed article, book chapter, etc.)